 In addition to the material weaknesses described above, as previously disclosed in our Quarterly Report on our Form 10-Q that was filed on November 20, 2006, prior to our acquisition of Protego, its subsidiaries and Protego Asesores, S.A. de C.V. ("Protego Historical"), Protego Historical improperly accounted for repurchase and reverse repurchase agreements entered into by PCB, the Mexican asset management subsidiary of Protego, on a net basis instead of recording separate assets and liabilities or separately recording revenue for the interest earned and the associated interest expense as an offset to total revenue.
-Due to this error in accounting, on November 18, 2006, we determined that the combined and consolidated financial statements of Protego and for the year ended December 31, 2005 and the related interim financial statements as of and for the three months ended March 31, 2006 and 2005, and as of and for the three and six months ended June 30, 2006 and 2005, should no longer be relied upon.
-As a result, we filed a Form 8-K and a Form 10-Q/A on February 21, 2007 restating certain financial information including: (1) restated combined and consolidated financial statements of Protego Historical as of and for the three and six months ended June 30, 2006 and 2005, should no longer be relied upon.
-As a result, we filed a Form 8-K and a Form 10-Q/A on February 21, 2007 restating certain financial information including: (1) restated combined and consolidated financial statements of Protego Historical as of and for the three and six months ended June 30, 2006 and 30, 2006 and 30, 2006 and as of and for the three months ended June 30, 2006 and 30, 2006 and as of and for the three and six months ended June 30, 2006 and as of and for the three and six months ended June 30, 2006 and as of and for the three and six months ended June 30, 2006 and as of and for the three and six months ended June 30, 2006 and as of and for the three and six months ended June 30, 2006 and as of and for the three and six months ended Jun
+Due to this error in accounting, on November 18, 2006, we determined that the combined and consolidated financial statements of Protego Historical as of and for the year ended December 31, 2005 and the related Independent Auditors' Report, and as of and for the three months ended March 31, 2006 and 2005, and as of and for the three and six months ended June 30, 2006 and 2005, should no longer be relied upon.
+Our management discussed this matter with PricewaterhouseCoopers S.C., the independent auditors of Protego prior to the August 9, 2006 Protego combination, and our Audit Committee has discussed this matter with Deloitte & Touche LLP, our independent registered public accounting firm.
+As a result, we filed a Form 8-K and a Form 10-Q/A on February 21, 2007 restating certain financial information including: 1) restated combined and consolidated financial statements of Protego Historical as of and for the year ended December 31, 2005 and the related Independent Auditors' Report, and as of and for the three months ended March 31, 2006 and 2005 and as of and for the three and six months ended June 30, 2006 and 2005 and 2) the restated unaudited condensed consolidated pro forma financial statements for the year ended December 31, 2005, as of and for the three months ended March 31, 2006 and as of and for the three and six months ended June 30, 2006.
+As we went through the assessment process, we further clarified the risks to also include material weaknesses in internal control over financial reporting.
+Management concluded that the material weakness in internal control over financial reporting was related to the fact that we lacked a sufficient complement of personnel with experience to comply with GAAP and SEC reporting requirements.